 An impact of the increasing global appetite for real estate assets is that property transactions are becoming ever more complicated, structurally and financially.
 Our international scope combined with local expertise on the ground qualify us to handle and complete a multitude of complex cross-border real estate transactions.

-Our multi-disciplinary team has a hands-on approach that gives you finely tuned commercially-focused advice for every stage of the property lifecycle including site assembly, planning, construction, project development, financing, sale and purchase, leasing and investment.
+Our multi-disciplinary team has a hands-on approach that gives you finely tuned commercially-focussed advice for every stage of the property lifecycle including site assembly, planning, construction, project development, financing, sale and purchase, leasing and investment.
 And with a wide understanding of the real estate market, our restructuring and dispute resolution lawyers can expertly steer you through commercial difficulty or economic downturn.